 As one of Florida’s most unique and vibrant communities, demand for office, housing and services in Downtown St. Petersburg continues to grow.
 At the same time, people are looking for more ways to travel in and around the community.
 To ensure inclusive economic growth and opportunity, and sustain downtown’s mix of institutions, jobs, services, arts and culture, it’s critical to understand the ways in which the transportation network can help meet the area’s needs for improved access, connectivity and mobility.The Downtown St. Petersburg Mobility Study will be engaging the community to help define a vision for multi-modal mobility in the greater downtown area, look at ways to improve mobility, livability and economic vitality and identify and prioritize transportation projects, large and small.

 Study Approach and Team

-As part of the study, we will be reaching out to neighborhoods, community stakeholders and business groups to solicit feedback, interactive surveys, crowd sourcing and virtual outreach to share study information and solicit input from every angle.
+As part of the study, we will be reaching out to neighborhoods, community stakeholders and business groups to solicit feedback and conduct interactive surveys, crowd sourcing and virtual outreach to share study information and solicit input from every angle.

-The Study Team includes representatives from partner agencies including the Florida Department of Transportation, City of St. Petersburg, Pinellas Suncoast Transit Authority (PSTA), and Pinellas County who will guide the study through participation in a Technical Advisory Group and provide oversight.
-This group will help us understand what is happening in the area, provide a technical perspective on potential projects and connect our study with existing community partners.
+The study team includes representatives from partner agencies including the Florida Department of Transportation, City of St. Petersburg, Pinellas Suncoast Transit Authority (PSTA) and Pinellas County, who will guide the study through participation in a Technical Advisory Group and provide oversight.
+This group will help us understand what is happening in the area, provide a technical perspective on potential projects and connect our study team with existing community partners.

-The study officially kicked off in February 2020 and will conclude in summer 2021.
+The study officially kicked off in early 2020 with data collection and is scheduled to conclude in summer 2021.
 The anticipated project schedule, including approximate timeframes for all outreach will be evaluated throughout the study to follow social distancing recommendations.